 The Government has stated that schools should use their budgets to fund up to £6000, per year, of SEN provision to meet a child’s needs.
 For most children with SEN, the cost of the provision needed to meet their needs is less than £6000 per year.

-There are 4 levels of funding that can be allocated to children with an EHCP from April 2017.
+There are 4 levels of funding that can be allocated to children with an EHCP (effective since April 2017).
 These are:

 A £4000 (added to the school’s £6000) total of £10,000